AndyDick/plex-discord-bot/README.md

 ***
 ## Customization

-Update the `config\keys.js` file with your information:
+Update the `config\keys template.js` file with your information:

 ```javascript
 module.exports = {